PoornimaShri1311/limehome-automation-tests/README.md

 #### Task #4: Automation (Bonus)

 As a QA Engineer, create a e2e automation who tests that the last name that the guest typed in the first screen is equal to the one shown in the form screen?
-You can use any open source automation testing tool (e.g. Nightwatch.js)
+You can use any open source automation testing tool but we reccomend https://robotframework.org/

 ## Submission

 Once you're done:

 1. create a github/gitlab repository
-2. write your answers in a .md file
+2. write your answers in a file and commit it
-3. (bonus done?) update the scripts in the repo
+3. (bonus done?) update the scripts in the repo and explain how to run it

 ## Final words